srcmake/java/README.md

 D. Deploy the project from C onto a cloud service.

 For now, everything will be in a new commit.
 (As opposed to a separate branch.)

+# Additional Resources

+The youtube videos for this series is in the following playlist: https://www.youtube.com/watch?v=M10DYZTcJ9A&list=PLKAc4d3i0XOhOe0MF6p76pL2i7D79bcit

+The webpage on my website for the supporting information is here: http://www.srcmake.com/home/java